ManuelLecha/manuellecha-web/content/about.md

 Being accepted to Warwick did not just mean studying maths at a top-tier university but most importantly, learning and growing as a human being.
 I met people not only from England but from a wide range of different cultures, some of whom I still consider friends.

 Definitely one of the most beneficial decisions I have made.
 By the way, I visited London 5+ times that year.
-I love that city!
+I love that city!-->

 ### Other